 - Expectation – Negative.
 Vice President Pence would push the Trump administration toward a more traditional Republican policy, but shifting alliances may upset the current order.

 - Reality – Neutral.
 The president has backed away from calling NATO obsolete and engaged the Syrian military in a limited manner.
 Tensions have risen in the Korean peninsula.

 - Looking Forward – Negative.
 A renewed sense of urgency around the North Korean threat has the potential to test U.S. relations with China.
 A bare-bones state department signals a preference for action over diplomacy.

-Some missteps in the early days of the administration have caused markets to question President Trump’s effectiveness and ability to enact wholesale change.
+Some missteps in the early days of the Trump administration have caused markets to question President Trump’s effectiveness and ability to enact wholesale change.
 While we agree skepticism is warranted, many of the actions taken thus far have matched our expectations.
-It remains clear the administration is committed to a pro-growth policy agenda.
+It remains clear the Trump administration is committed to a pro-growth policy agenda.
 Only the timing and ultimate scale are in question.